Katrina Clarke | July 14 | CBC Life

 Sea Kayaking in Newfoundland

 If Canadian kayaker and Olympic medalist Adam van Koeverden recommends it, it must be good.
-Head to the Maritimes for coastal kayaking that will bring you within reach of breaching whales and icebergs.
+Head to Atlantic Canada for coastal kayaking that will bring you within reach of breaching whales and icebergs.
 Hire a local guide to take you to the best spots, including through eerie caves and alongside waterfalls.
 “It is good for the heart, soul and body – my arms have never felt so good!” reads a testimonial from one fan of sea kayaker and guide Stan Cook.

 Rock climbing in Alberta